wuhoo16/fithub-website/README.md

         - Selenium Testing for Homepage Carousel and NavBar: Actual Completion Hours: 1
         - Updating AboutMe page, Github code integration, Technical Report: Estimated Completion Hours: 0.5
         - Updating AboutMe page, Github code integration, Technical Report: Actual Completion Hours: 1
+      - Phase 3:
+        - Setup Template and Backend Infrastructure with new JavaScript file for searching/filtering/sorting: Estimated Completion Hours: 0.25
+        - Setup Template and Backend Infrastructure with new JavaScript file for searching/filtering/sorting: Actual Completion Hours: 0.5
+        - Added Search Bar on NavBar, Dropdown Menu w/ Checkboxes for Filtering, Ascending/Descending Buttons for Sorting across all model pages: Estimated Completion Hours: 1
+        - Added Search Bar on NavBar, Dropdown Menu w/ Checkboxes for Filtering, Ascending/Descending Buttons for Sorting across all model pages: Actual Completion Hours: 3
+        - New UI/UX design for all pages (homepage, all model + instance pages, about page) on the website: Estimated Completion Hours: 5
+        - New UI/UX design for all pages (homepage, all model + instance pages, about page) on the website: Actual Completion Hours: 13
+        - Added side navigation bar for filtering and new designs for filtering, sorting, and searching fields: Estimated Completion Hours: 1
+        - Added side navigation bar for filtering and new designs for filtering, sorting, and searching fields: Actual Completion Hours: 2.5
+        - New UI/UX design for sorting dropdown and updated styling for search menu: Estimated Completion Hours: 0.5
+        - New UI/UX design for sorting dropdown and updated styling for search menu: Actual Completion Hours: 1
+        - Fixed sidebar issue with bottom elements not showing: Estimated Completion Hours: 0.25
+        - Fixed sidebar issue with bottom elements not showing: Actual Completion Hours: 0.75
+        - Added styling to search bar: Estimated Completion Hours: 0.5
+        - Added styling to search bar: Actual Completion Hours: 1
+        - Added Selenium Tests to Exercises model and instance pages: Estimated Completion Hours: 1
+        - Added Selenium Tests to Exercises model and instance pages: Actual Completion Hours: 2